CodeChain-io/codechain-keystore-js/README.md

 How your private key is saved
 -------------------

-We use SQLite to save an encrypted private key.
-You can find the SQLite file in `./keystore.db`
+We use a JSON file to save an encrypted private key.
+You can find the file in `./keystore.db`